calender

 2. Use Mosquito Nets and Screens

-3. Regularly Clean and Disinfect Water Sources
+3. Clean and Disinfect Water Sources

-4. Keep Your Surroundings Clean
+4. Keep Surroundings Clean

 5. Wear Protective Clothing